Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • inflammation of the postoperative suture.

-In order not to miss the beginning of the development of undesirable consequences of a hysterectomy, you should carefully monitor your condition.
-Although in the first time after the operation (up to 2 months), spotting after removal of the uterus and ovaries is the norm, but changing their color to scarlet and the appearance of severe pain in the abdomen is a very alarming symptom.
-It indicates bleeding and requires urgent medical attention.
-You should also be wary if the discharge has a sharp unpleasant odor: this may be a sign of inflammation.
+In order not to miss the onset of the development of undesirable consequences of hysterectomy, you should carefully monitor your condition.
+Although in the first time after surgery (up to 2 months) spotting after removal of the uterus and ovaries is normal, a change in their color to a scarlet color and the appearance of severe abdominal pain are a very alarming symptom.
+This indicates bleeding and requires urgent medical attention.
+You should also be wary if the discharge has a strong, unpleasant odor: this may be a sign of inflammation.

-The appearance of another possible complication is due to the fact that during a total hysterectomy, the ligaments that support the organ are excised.
-This leads to displacement of the intestines and bladder, as a result of which difficulties with defecation and urination may appear.
-To solve and prevent this problem, women who have undergone removal of the uterus and appendages are recommended to perform Kegel exercises to maintain the tone of the pelvic floor muscles.
+Another possible complication arises from the fact that during a total hysterectomy, the ligaments that support the organ are excised.
+This leads to displacement of the intestines and bladder, which may result in difficulties with bowel movements and urination.
+To solve and prevent this problem, women who have had the uterus and appendages removed are recommended to perform Kegel exercises to maintain the tone of the pelvic floor muscles.

-You need to keep yourself in good physical shape, within reason
+It is necessary to keep yourself in good physical shape, within reason.

 Rehabilitation after hysterectomy should be comprehensive.
-To prevent undesirable consequences and improve the well-being of a woman, the following medical support is carried out:
+To prevent unwanted consequences and improve a woman’s well-being, the following medication support is provided:

 • mandatory HRT after removal of the uterus and ovaries, which helps prevent premature menopause;